Some of the things that lead

 Age.
 The kidneys begin

 to get smaller as people get older.
-By age 80, most people have lost about 30% of

 and Native Americans are more likely to get chronic kidney disease.